- Coworking

 Knowing what coworking software is capable of might help with the search for a provider.

-It’s always good to ask a company how they are developing their software, in other words, what their product roadmap looks like.
-Knowing what kind of features they’re adding, and how they make decisions about new developments, will show you how they work with customers to optimise the software for market needs.
+It’s always good to ask a company how they are developing their software, in other words, how are they working with customers?
+Knowing what kind of features they’re adding, and how they make decisions about new developments, will show you how they develop the software for market needs.

 In the meantime, we’ve put together an article comparing the big names.
 It includes core capabilities for us, OfficeRnD, Cobot, Spacebring, and Optix.
 It’s an honest take: we aren’t fans of making us sound ‘better,’ but do believe we offer an affordable, truly flexible choice.